• USA

 Virtual meetings are newer and depend on technology to provide the location/space for the meeting.
 Telephone meetings, online meetings, video conference meetings, and meetings that use text or social media applications are all a part of the OA virtual world.

-Special topic meetings are open to any OA member but feature a focus on different aspects of the program or life that people feel impacts their program.
+Specific-topic meetings are designed for a specific subject matter or format.
 It is still an OA meeting and it still means we use the Twelve Steps to recover from compulsive eating and compulsive food behaviors.
+All OA members are welcome at these meetings.
+For a full list, see the Find a Meeting page.

 About us